| |

 on your knees is easier than the rollout on your toes.

-If you are designing your own exercise ball workout, start by using
+If you are designing your own core training workout, start by using

 exercise ball exercises that have a large area of support.
 You can make